cybozu-go/coil/docs/design.md

 For example, if an address pool defines that the size of an address block is 2<sup>5</sup>, `coil-controller` will curve an address block for IPv4 with `/27` subnet mask out of the pool, and assigns it to a node.

-When assigning an address, if `coil-controller` reuses the last released address immediately, it tends to use old routes.
 In general, avoiding immediate reuse of IP addresses is better not to confuse other software or components.
-Avoiding this, `coil-controller` remembers the last used address, and it assigns the address from the next address.
+To avoid such immediate reuse, `coil-controller` remembers the last used address, and it assigns the address from the next address.

-Same problem may occurs when we use address blocks of the size `/32`.
+The same problem may occur when we use address blocks of the size `/32`.
 In this case, there is a high chance of reusing the same address immediately.
 However, the address block of the size `/32` is usually used for public addresses.
 Public IP addresses are not allocate and release frequently.